Cutleast/Mod-Manager-Migrator/README.md

 **This is in a very early Alpha stage and issues/errors are very likely to occur!
 Use at your own risk!**

 # Description
 This is a tool for migrating modding instances between various mod managers (currently only Vortex to MO2).
 This program is in a very early Alpha stage and feedback is crucial for me to continue developing.
-Currently only Skyrim SE from Vortex to ModOrganizer 2 (MO2) is supported with support for more games and mod managers planned.
+Currently only Skyrim SE from Vortex to ModOrganizer 2 (MO2) is supported with support for more games and mod managers planned. **Only Windows is supported!**

 # Features
 - create mod order from Vortex conflict rules